-Dr. Henry Ziegler has an M.D. from McGill University, an M.P.H. from Johns Hopkins University, is board certified in internal medicine and board eligible in preventive medicine.
-He has held faculty appointments with three different U.S. medical schools and currently is a clinical assistant professor of medicine at the Wisconsin College of Medicine and a clinical assistant professor of Global Health at the University of Washington School of Public Health.
+Dr. Henry Ziegler has an M.D. from McGill University, an M.P.H. from Johns Hopkins University, and is board certified in internal medicine and board eligible in preventive medicine.
+He has held faculty appointments with three different U.S. medical schools and is a clinical assistant professor of medicine at the Wisconsin College of Medicine and a clinical assistant professor of global health at the University of Washington School of Public Health.

-Dr. Ziegler has 30-plus years of community health/public health leadership and expertise in both the US and internationally.
-He has developed and led a large community health system in Cleveland, Ohio, been Director of the Prevention Division of Seattle-King County Department of Public health, and been in other community health leadership and clinical roles.
-Internationally, with Dr. Gilbert Bukenya, he led the development of leadership and management training for MPH students in Uganda which resulted in a Ugandan District Health Management Manual, used as the standard public health management text at Makerere University.
+Dr. Ziegler has 30-plus years of community health/public health leadership and expertise in both the U.S. and internationally.
+He has developed and led a large community health system in Cleveland, Ohio, been director of the Prevention Division of the Seattle-King County Department of Public Health, and been in other community health leadership and clinical roles.
+Internationally, with Dr. Gilbert Bukenya, he led the development of leadership and management training for M.P.H. students in Uganda, which resulted in a Ugandan District Health Management Manual, used as the standard public health management text at Makerere University.
 With Ethiopian and American colleagues, Dr. Ziegler developed an Ethiopian Reproductive Health Manual used throughout Ethiopia.

-Over the last eight years, Dr. Ziegler has worked in Tanzania, the first three and a half years full time.
-Dr. Ziegler was Health Director for the Anglican Diocese of Dar es Salaam, developing strong community health and clinical programs including comprehensive HIV/AIDS services.
+Over the last eight years, Dr. Ziegler has worked in Tanzania, the first three and a half years full-time.
+Dr. Ziegler was health director for the Anglican Diocese of Dar es Salaam, developing strong community health and clinical programs including comprehensive HIV/AIDS services.
 Dr. Ziegler and his team see more than 65,000 patients a year clinically, have trained more than 300 village health workers, and distributed more than 90,000 treated mosquito nets in Dar es Salaam and remote areas of the Coast Region.
-Dr. Ziegler partnered with Dr. Samson Winani, RMO Coast Region to develop the first comprehensive Tanzanian regional plan to reduce maternal and newborn deaths.
-In 2008-2009, Dr. Ziegler was Director of the Dodoma Christian Medical Centre, planning for full hospital services while developing community and clinical services and management systems.
-Dr. Ziegler has been representing the Center for International Health in Tanzania since 2006 where he is Senior Medical Consultant.
+Dr. Ziegler partnered with Dr. Samson Winani, regional medical officer of the Coast Region, to develop the first comprehensive Tanzanian regional plan to reduce maternal and newborn deaths.
+In 2008-2009, Dr. Ziegler was director of the Dodoma Christian Medical Centre, planning for full hospital services while developing community and clinical services and management systems.
+Dr. Ziegler has been representing the Center for International Health in Tanzania since 2006 where he is senior medical consultant.
 He is president of Health Tanzania Foundation, founded in 2012.
-In Tanzania, he is currently health advisor for the Anglican Diocese of Dar es Salaam and the MEA Foundation.
+In Tanzania, he is currently health adviser for the Anglican Diocese of Dar es Salaam and the MEA Foundation.

-Dr. Ziegler has worked in Tanzania over the last eight years, the first three and a half years full time.
-From 2005-2009, she was Nursing Director of the Anglican Diocese of Dar es Salaam, setting up all health center systems (including financial), teaching staff, and initially acting as administrator, accountant, and nursing director at Buguruni Anglican Health Centre.
-In 2008-2009, she was Nursing Director of Dodoma Christian Medical Centre, setting up all nursing and pharmacy services and systems and hiring and supervising nursing and pharmacy personnel.
-She is currently Advisor for Management and Nursing for the Anglican Diocese of Dar es Salaam.
+Dr. Ziegler has worked in Tanzania over the last eight years, the first three and a half years full-time.
+From 2005 to 2009, she was nursing director of the Anglican Diocese of Dar es Salaam, setting up all health center systems (including financial), teaching staff, and initially acting as administrator, accountant, and nursing director at Buguruni Anglican Health Centre.
+In 2008-2009, she was nursing director of Dodoma Christian Medical Centre, setting up all nursing and pharmacy services and systems and hiring and supervising nursing and pharmacy personnel.
+She is currently adviser for management and nursing for the Anglican Diocese of Dar es Salaam.